 His father hung up.

-Feeling the anger already foaming in his stomach, he rung the number again, finger jabbing into the rotary.
+Feeling the anger begin to foam in his stomach, he rang the number again, finger jabbing into the rotary.
 What was he doing, picking up Campo’s private line?
-Was he still at the party?
+Was the party still going?

 He picked up again.
 “If you call—”

 “Because Hannigan found me again.
 After the party, I left to go get drinks at the Viola Tavern, and his men surrounded us and chased us away.
 They knew where I was going to be when I hadn’t mentioned it to anyone.”

 Severo thought on this, made Vincenzo listen to the whistle in his dying lungs.
 Then he asked, “What of it?”

 “What—This’s the second time this happened.
 He jumped me at the Black Kitten—”

 “It seems like they have a problem with you keeping in touch with those faggots you fancy at those bars.”

 Vincenzo blinked several times.
 Even with his life in danger, he was still on this.
 What was it with old men and their fascination with another man’s romantic life?
 “What does that have to do with anything?”